-Parliament
+Consultation of Parliament

-2. A list of these requests for an opinion or for advice shall be published in the Bulletin of Parliament, together with the name of the committee responsible and a description of the chosen legal base for the draft measure.

-3. The committee responsible shall examine the validity and appropriateness of the chosen legal base for any draft measure on which Parliament is consulted.
+- Requests from the Council for an opinion of from the Commission for advice shall be printed and distributed.
+The President shall refer such requests to the appropriate committee for consideration. - 2.
+A list of these requests for an opinion or for advice shall be published in the Bulletin of Parliament, together with the name of the committee responsible and a description of the chosen legal base for the draft measure. - The committee responsible shall examine the validity and appropriateness of the chosen legal base for any draft measure on which Parliament is consulted.
 Where it disputes the validity or the appropriateness of the legal base it may, before dealing with the substance of the proposal and after consultation with the committee responsible for legal affairs, refer the matter to Parliament, reporting orally or in writing.